Lumbar curvature of the spine. Lumbar lordosis - how to be and what to do? Causes of the development of lumbar lordosis

 • Passive lifestyle.

-• Drinking alcohol, smoking and the accompanying constant intoxication of the body.
+• Drinking alcohol, smoking and the constant intoxication of the body that accompanies them.

-In cases of development of lordosis due to trauma or other external factors, the disease can be successfully corrected with full restoration of the normal position of the lower back, and the return of an aesthetic appearance to the body.
+In cases of development of lordosis due to injuries or other external factors, the disease can be successfully corrected with full recovery normal position of the lower back, and the return of an aesthetic appearance to the body.

 Symptoms of lordosis

-When the disease is just beginning to develop, a person practically does not notice the changes.
+When the disease is just beginning to develop, a person practically does not notice changes.
 The main symptom of the initial stage is a mild feeling of heaviness and aches in the lumbar region, which a person notices at the end of the day and associates with fatigue.
-Symptoms increase without diagnosis and medical intervention.
+Without diagnosis and medical intervention, the symptoms increase.

 Common symptoms of lordosis:

-• Painful sensations in the lower back increase, spread to the groin, lower abdomen and above the back, up to the shoulder blades.
+• Pain in the lower back increases, spreads to groin, lower abdomen and up the back, up to the shoulder blades.

-• During physical exertion, there is a feeling of heaviness in the legs.
-Every day a person experiences fatigue, which becomes chronic.
+• After physical exertion, there is a feeling of heaviness in the legs.
+Every day a person feels tired, which becomes chronic.

-• Development of external changes: the abdomen begins to protrude, the buttocks noticeably move back, the hips cease to be reduced without noticeable efforts.
+• The development of external changes: the abdomen begins to bulge, the buttocks noticeably move back, the hips cease to come together without noticeable effort.

-• Constant pain in the lumbar spine causes a reflex desire to put a hand to this place.
-Such a manifestation can be seen in the elderly or pregnant women in the late stages of pregnancy.
+• Constant pain in the lumbar region causes a reflex desire to put a hand to this place.
+This manifestation can be seen in the elderly or pregnant women in the last stages of pregnancy.

-• Bends also cause pain, the person tries to do squatting movements instead of inclined ones.
+• Tilts also cause pain, a person tries to do squatting movements instead of inclined ones.

-• Menstruation in women is accompanied by complications, pain, in men, impotence may develop.
+• Menstruation in women is accompanied by complications, pain, in men it is possible to develop impotence.

 In the initial stages, lordosis can be corrected by conservative therapeutic methods.

-You can diagnose nascent lordosis yourself...
+You can diagnose nascent lordosis yourself.
 You need to lie on a hard surface, preferably on the floor.
 Fix the body on the back in an even position.
-A hand is placed under the lower back.
-It should pass between the floor and the back.
+A hand is placed under the waist.
+It should go into the gap between the floor and the back.
 If a fist is placed in space, we can talk about hyperlordosis.
 Even if the palm does not pass or fits with difficulty - hypolordosis.

-For successful treatment, timely diagnosis of the disease is important.
-If a person has unfixed lordosis, in which the back remains mobile, you can fight the initial stage on your own.
-With fixed lordosis, medical intervention is necessary.
-As diagnostic activities used computed tomography, X-ray, magnetic resonance imaging.
-The latter method is common when examining patients with suspected oncology.
+For successful treatment important timely diagnosis diseases.
+If a person has non-fixed lordosis, in which the back remains mobile, deal with initial stage you can on your own.
+With a fixed lordosis, medical intervention is necessary.
+As diagnostic measures computed tomography, x-ray, magnetic resonance imaging are used.
+Last method common when examining patients with suspected oncology.

-Therapeutic treatment includes the use of drugs and physiotherapy...
+Therapeutic treatment includes the use drugs and physiotherapy.
 Drugs are prescribed to relieve pain and eliminate inflammation.
 Physiotherapy allows you to enhance the effect of medications and align the position of the lumbar spine.
-Prescribed drug groups are listed below.
+The prescribed groups of drugs are listed below.

 • Meloxicam.